liquity/dev/README.md

 `DefaultPool.sol` holds the ether and stablecoin debts of the liquidated loans.

-### Helper Contracts

-`NameRegistry.sol` - stores the names and addresses of deployed contracts.

-`DeciMath.sol` - contains functions for decimal mathematics on Solidity.

-`FunctionCaller.sol` - proxy contract, not part of the core system.
-Used only for testing gas usage of functions.

 ### Contract Interfaces

 `ICDPManager.sol`, `IPool.sol` etc. These provide specification for a contract’s functions, without implementation.
 They are similar to interfaces in Java or C#.